 Our Board of Directors and our Compensation Committee determined that Messrs.
-Lutnick, Lynn, Merkel, Windeatt and McMurray were our executive officers for 2017.
+Lutnick, Lynn, Merkel, Windeatt and McMurray were our executive officers for 2018.
+Mr. McMurray resigned as Chief Financial Officer on December 14, 2018.
+Mr. Galvin joined the Company in September 2018 and he became an executive officer in November 2018.